mason-bially/500locol-ecs/manuscript.md

 ## The Trinity

-Now lets actually implement an ECS, we'll start by implementing the basic trinity of concepts, and then build up from there.
+Now lets actually implement an ECS, we'll start by implementing the Core trinity of ECS ideas—entity, component, and system—and then build up and improve from there iteratively.

 ### Entities

 Entities are our equivalent of objects.
 Or more specifically, they are similar to *pointers* to objects.
-However, unlike pointers, they are opaque, making them a form of resource handle.
-From the view of an ECS as an in memory database, they would be unique row ids.
+However, unlike pointers, they are opaque, making them actually more similar to a resource handle.
+From the view of ECS as an in memory database, entities would be unique row ids.

 ```c++
 using Entity = uint64_t;